Why Do Cats Drool? Common Causes, Explained.

 Why Do Cats Drool?

-Cats drool for numerous reasons.
+Cats drool for several reasons.
 Some of these reasons are harmless, but most are not.
 Let’s go through the benign reasons first.

 Some cats drool when they’re super-relaxed.
 For example, you may have noticed that your cat drools a little when you pet them.
 There’s no conclusive reason why this happens.
-Perhaps it’s because they’re so relaxed that their jaw muscles slacken and the drool pours right out of their mouths, similar to when we doze off and wake up with a small pool of drool on the pillow.
+It may be due to relaxed jaw muscles, similar to when we doze off and wake up with a small pool of drool on the pillow.

 Other cats drool when they hear the sound of a can of cat food being opened, and the smell of that tasty food reaches their noses.